hampsterx/async-kinesis/README.md

   - deadlock + reallocation of shards if checkpoint fails to heartbeat within "session_timeout"
 - processors (aggregator + serializer)
     - json line delimited, msgpack
+- Address Kinesis streams by name or [ARN]

 See [docs/design](./docs/DESIGN.md) for more details.
 See [docs/yetanother](docs/YETANOTHER.md) as to why reinvent the wheel.